mrhorin/suggestrap/README.md

   suggestrap = new window.Suggestrap(req, option);
 }
 ```
-The first argument hash is required items.
+The first argument hash in Suggestrap object is required items.
-- `target`: The input tag element's id that you want to suggest.
+- `target`: The input tag element's id of target that you would like to suggest.
 - `url`: Link to JSON. '%QUERY' is request params.
 Inputed value in target element is set into in its.
 - `key`: if you would like to show JSON's 'name' key in suggestions, Its value is 'key'.

-The second argument hash is optional item.
+The second argument hash in Suggestrap object is optional item.
 - `minlength`: The minimum character length needed before suggestions start getting rendered.
 Defaults to '2'.
 - `wildcard`: Request params's wild card for JSON.
 Defaults to '%QUERY'.

+If you don't understand about this README.md document, there are demo.html file in './dist/html/' directory, please show this file from your browser.